urschrei/nbsapi/README.md

 ## Database
 We're using SQLAlchemy and [alembic](https://alembic.sqlalchemy.org/en/latest/).

 You'll need a Postgres database named `nbsapi`, with a user and password both set as `nbsapi`.
 Once that's set up, run `uv run alembic upgrade head` to migrate to the current state of the DB.
+Ensure that PostGIS is installed: in a SQL console: `CREATE EXTENSION postgis;`

 To run a migration: